Pixie’s Pen Pals

 Our program supports the rehabilitation of people serving sentences in prison.
 Handlers learn and exercise skills and techniques that are useful both professionally and in life.
 By working cooperatively to help the animals, Handlers also practice effective communication, patience, and confidence.

-Ultimately, the skills learned and responsibilities assigned to the Handlers helps prepare a person for life outside prison.
+Ultimately, the skills learned and responsibilities assigned to the Handlers can help prepare a person for life outside prison.
 After their release, some Pen Pals Handlers go on to work with animals… Some even becoming professional dog trainers themselves!

 Most importantly, the opportunity to bond with a canine companion imparts countless benefits to mental health and overall well-being for both the Handler and dog.